syrianarchive/syrianarchive-investigations/investigations/Harem.md

 *A photo of the kindergarten affected by the second air raid - [Source](https://www.google.com/url?q=https://www.youtube.com/watch?v%3DreWiAxofGVY&sa=D&ust=1538477135304000): Orient Television*

-Also on 23 March, Syrian Civil Defense in Idlib province posted a video to their YouTube channel [reporting on the two airstrikes](https://www.google.com/url?q=https://www.youtube.com/watch?v%3Dg4SJoYgo7hU&sa=D&ust=1538477135305000).
-This video included footage of rescue operations at the two impact sites.
-According to a Civil Defense member, the two air raids on 22 March took place at 16:00 after the late-afternoon call to prayer.
+Also on March 23, the Syrian Civil Defense in Idlib province posted a video to their YouTube channel [reporting on the two airstrikes](https://www.google.com/url?q=https://www.youtube.com/watch?v%3Dg4SJoYgo7hU&sa=D&ust=1538477135305000).
+This video included footage showing rescue operations at the two impact sites.
+According to a Civil Defense member featured in the video, the two air raids on March 22 took place at 16:00 shortly after the late-afternoon call to prayer.
 He stated that the rescue operations continued for 17 hours at the two impact sites.

 It is worth noting that the 22 March [late-afternoon call to prayer call](https://www.google.com/url?q=https://timesprayer.today/1677-month03-year2018-%25D8%25AC%25D8%25AF%25D9%2588%25D9%2584-%25D9%2585%25D9%2588%25D8%25A7%25D9%2582%25D9%258A%25D8%25AA-%25D8%25A7%25D9%2584%25D8%25B5%25D9%2584%25D8%25A7%25D8%25A9-%25D8%25B4%25D9%2587%25D8%25B1-%25D9%2585%25D8%25A7%25D8%25B1%25D8%25B3-%25D8%25A5%25D8%25AF%25D9%2584%25D8%25A8.html&sa=D&ust=1538477135305000) in Idlib province was recited at 15:08 (while the sunset prayer was recited at 17:50).